CorentinKervadec/corentinkervadec.github.io/index.md

                     <p align="center"><img src="thesis/first.PNG" alt="blind-date" width="80%">
                      <p>
                             <br>
-                            <strong>Corentin Kervadec*</strong>,
+                            <strong>Corentin Kervadec</strong>,
                             <br>
                             <em>PhD, INSA Lyon</em>, 2021 &nbsp;
                             <br>
                             <a href="https://tel.archives-ouvertes.fr/tel-03584234v2/document">PDF</a>
                         </p>
                         <p> Despite impressive improvement made by deep learning approaches, VQA models are notorious for their tendency to rely on dataset biases.
-In thesis, we adress the VQA task through the prism of biases and reasoning, following the <em>motto</em>: evaluate, analyse, and improve.
+In this thesis, we adress the VQA task through the prism of biases and reasoning, following the <em>motto</em>: evaluate, analyse, and improve.
                         </p>
                   <tbody>
                     <b><p style="font-size:18px;"><a href="https://openreview.net/forum?id=kqYiS7HEWfZ"> Supervising the Transfer of Reasoning Patterns in VQA</a></p></b>